DecTrain: Deciding When to Train a Monocular Depth DNN Online

 \subsection{Comparison to fixed-periodic selection strategy}

-Fig.~\ref{fig:on_the_fly_learning_training_decisions_true_vs_acc} shows the $\delta_1$ accuracy vs. the number of timesteps when the training occurs for (1) the greedy oracle, (2) DecTrain, and (3) fixed-periodic selection to decide when to train on a representative experiment (Exp.
+Fig.~\ref{fig:on_the_fly_learning_training_decisions_true_vs_acc} shows accuracy vs. the number of timesteps when training occurs ($N_{train}$) for (1) the greedy oracle, (2) DecTrain, and (3) fixed-periodic selection on a multiple environment experiment (Exp.
 5).
-For the greedy oracle and DecTrain, we sweep over $\alpha=50, 100, 200, 300, 400, 500, 1000, 10^4, 10^9$.
-For the fixed-periodic selection, we sweep over 11 selection patterns that train on $\beta = 0\%,10\%,20\%,\cdots,100\%$ of the timesteps.
+For the greedy oracle and DecTrain, we sweep over $\alpha=50,100,200,300,400,500,1000,10^4, 10^9$.
+For fixed-periodic selection, we sweep over 11 patterns that train on $\beta = 0\%,10\%,20\%,\cdots,100\%$ of the timesteps.
 Using the greedy oracle achieves the best accuracy and $N_{train}$ trade-off, meaning that the ground-truth relative loss improvement is a good utility for deciding when to train.
 However, we do not have access to ground-truth relative loss improvement when making a decision whether to train.
 Compared to fixed-periodic selection, DecTrain achieves higher accuracy at the same number of training steps by considering margin and ability to improve.
-In addition, fixed-periodic requires multiple passes to identify $\beta$ that achieves accuracy close to online training at all timesteps; meanwhile, in DecTrain, a fixed $\alpha$ that is set a priori results in different amounts of training specialized for each environment.
+In addition, fixed-periodic selection results in a constant percent of the sequence trained regardless of the environment for a fixed $\beta$; meanwhile, in DecTrain, a fixed $\alpha$ that is set a priori results in different amounts of training specialized for each environment.